-Mentored clinical practice:20 credits (compulsory)
+Mentored clinical practice: (20 credits compulsory for MACP, and AP accreditation)

-In this module students will undertake 150 hours of mentored clinical practice (75 of which should be face to face with patients and mentor).
-This bespoke placement will be developed in conjunction with academic and clinical supervisors following a learning needs analysis in order to determine individual students requirements and any requirements for completion of FCP, MACP and/or AP routes to recognition.
+In this module students will undertake 150 hours of mentored clinical practice (at least 75 of which should be face to face with patients and mentor).
+This bespoke placement will be developed in conjunction with their academic and clinical supervisors following a learning needs analysis to determine the requirements of their mentored clinical practice and any requirements for completion of FCP, MACP and/ or AP routes to recognition.
+Students will develop their practical, analytical skills and reflective skills and consider themselves as a mentor and educator.